All student organizations must comply with the university’s Licensing and Trademark Policy, which in part states:

 Posters and fliers for bulletin boards must be approved by the department or office manager in the building’s central office.

-Submit your posters or fliers to Residential Programs and Services, 801 N. Jordan Avenue, for approval.
+Submit your posters or fliers to Residential Programs and Services, 801 N. Eagleson Avenue, for approval.
 As a courtesy, only two posters or fliers will be hung at each residence hall.
 Posting is prohibited in Union Street Center.

 Indiana Memorial Union